Introduction

 Data Sharing and Disclosure

 We do not sell, trade, or rent Personal Data.
-We may share information:
+We may share information in the following circumstances:

 With Customer Organizations

-- End User interaction and conversion data is shared with the Customer whose content or links were interacted with
+End User interaction and conversion data is shared with the Customer whose content or links were interacted with, including attribution data linking conversions to specific content pieces and engagement metrics.

 With Service Providers